This post may contain affiliate sales links. Please read my disclosure policy.

 What Kind of Bread to Use

 I tested this recipe with several different breads.
 I found that fresh bakery breads that had gotten stale were much fluffier in the end than a regular sliced loaf of bread.
 I much preferred the fluffy texture, so that would be my recommended bread.
+However, bread pudding is great for using up stale bread, and just about any bread will work!
+Feel free to use whatever kind is available.

 How to Tell When Your Pudding is Done Cooking

 When bread pudding is done baking, it should be jiggly, but set.
 The center should rise fully, so if it hasn’t yet, it probably needs a little more bake time.
 Everyone’s oven is different, so keep an eye on the pudding and adjust accordingly.
+If you want your bread pudding to be crisp on top, just bake it for an extra 2-4 minutes with the oven turned up to 400°F and the pan moved up to the top rack.

 Variation Ideas

-How to Store and Reheat Leftovers
+How to Store and Reheat Extras

 I recommend eating a serving of this bread pudding while it’s fresh, but the leftovers are also delicious.

-More Easy Pudding Recipes
+More Pudding Recipes

-Easy Bread Pudding
+Bread Pudding Recipe

 Description

-Satisfy your sweet tooth using basic kitchen ingredients with this Easy Bread Pudding Recipe!
+Satisfy your sweet tooth using basic kitchen ingredients with this easy bread pudding recipe!
 This sweet and creamy dessert takes stale bread and turns it into a decadent, comforting treat.

 Ingredients